bmeurant/technical-docs/software-architecture/architectural-styles/monolithic.md

 ### **Articles**

 1.  **[Monolithic vs. Microservices Architecture](https://www.atlassian.com/microservices/microservices-architecture/microservices-vs-monolith)**
     This article from Atlassian provides an overview of monolithic architecture, then compares it to [[microservices|microservices]].
-It details the pros and cons of each approach, covering aspects such as development complexity, deployment, and scalability.
+It details the pros and cons of each approach, covering aspects such as development complexity, deployment, and [[software-architecture/system-design-fundamentals/index#Scalability|scalability]].

 2.  **[Monolithic architecture](https://www.techtarget.com/whatis/definition/monolithic-architecture)**
     This article from TechTarget offers a concise and clear definition of monolithic architecture.
 It explains its basic components, characteristics, and the reasons why this model is often chosen, especially for small to medium-sized projects.